by Marina Michaels

 I am often asked what I recommend.

-If you want a non-clay, clumping, scoopable litter, there are really only three choices that I know of:
+If you want a non-clay, clumping, scoopable litter, there are really only a few choices that I know of:

-If you want an excellent product that is acceptable to cats, easy on the environment, and easy on you, and you are willing to accept that they do not clump, the following litters are all on my short list (that is, they are all quite satisfactory, and I will use them without hesitation):
+If you want an excellent product that is acceptable to cats, easy on the environment, and easy on you, and you are willing to accept that they do not clump, the following litters are all quite satisfactory:

 Related Information